What Really do Millennials & Gen Z Want from Recruiters?

 • Be Visible on Campus

-Campus recruitment isn’t going away: according to half of these generation students poll, campus hiring opportunities are one of their most useful job-search resources.
-Contact the career services center on campus, explore internship options, and establish a line of communication and interest.
+Campus recruitment isn’t going away: according to half of these generation students poll, campus hiring opportunities are among their most helpful job-search resources.
+Contact the career services centre on campus, explore internship options, and establish a line of communication and interest.

 The idea is to keep these relationships going throughout your educational career.
-Invite students to join your talent network, stay up to date on company activities by following your company on social media, and sign up for email communications to learn more about recruiting and campus events.
+Invite students to join your talent network, stay current on company activities by following your company on social media, and sign up for email communications to learn more about recruiting and campus events.

 • Demonstrate Your Social Effect

 Millennials and Gen Z are passionate about their own core beliefs of social responsibility.
-They are looking for a company that shares their sense of mission and vision.
+They are looking for a company that shares their mission and vision.

 Your social impact activities should be prominently displayed in your recruitment marketing materials.